 The EPO is an independent supranational organization and has nothing to do with the European Union.
 However, within the implementation of the unitary patent system, no separate "EU Patent Office" will be established, but the already existing European Patent Office will be used.
 This is a big difference to the application and granting of EU trade marks and EU designs.
 For this purpose, a separate EU authority was created with the EUIPO in Alicante/Spain.

-If one does not wish to do this, they just make a cross - as before - with the individual states.
+If one does not want the unitary effect, one just makes - as before - a cross at the individual states.
 Then they get a conventional EP patent, which is validated only in the corresponding states.
 It is also possible to combine the unitary patent with an additional validation in EPC contracting states, as long as these states are not EU states (e.g. Switzerland) or do not participate in the unitary patent system (e.g. Spain).
 A combination with states already covered by the unitary patent is not possible.